RaymondCerneyTech/tagbench/README.md

 Correct evidence is Update 2 (99 Pine Ave).
 The NOTE is contextual but not authoritative.
 GoldEvidenceBench measures whether the system chooses the correct update and cites it, even when nearby notes mention older facts.

+## V2 takeaway (authority-aware selection)

+In kv_commentary, the dominant failure is *authoritativeness*, not selection or reasoning.
+Adding `RETRIEVAL_AUTHORITY_FILTER=1` (drop NOTE lines before selection) restores perfect end-to-end accuracy across k and seeds.
+This is now the recommended default for kv_commentary.

 ## Primary flow (the done path)

 1) Run one command to reproduce the headline: